We are a registered 501(c)(3) nonprofit organization. This means we are tax-exempt and your donations to our organization are tax deductible.

 Emily Arcaro; Craig Beavers; David K. Brown, Esq.;

-Ray Ceccotti; Paul Chimock; Stacy Cognetti;
+Paul Chimock; Stacy Cognetti; Edwin Doherty; Joyce Hatala;

 Each year, we host a colder version of RiverFest on the Saturday of Martin Luther King Jr. Day weekend.